uber/baseweb/rfcs/menu-component.md

   Returns either an image source url, or a full React component to render as the image
 * `getProfileItemImgText: (item: Object) => string`
   Returns the alt text for the image
-* `overrides: {ListProfile, ListItemProfile, ProfileImgContainer, ProfileImg, ProfileLabelsContainer, ProfileTitle, ProfileSubtitle, ProfileBody}`
+* `overrides: {ListItemProfile, ProfileImgContainer, ProfileImg, ProfileLabelsContainer, ProfileTitle, ProfileSubtitle, ProfileBody}`
   Component injection
   * All of these have type `Object | React.ComponentType<*>`